 (iii) The total number of instantaneous cooling air temperature readings (1Hz) with a value lower than 18 °C or higher than 28 °C shall be less than 1583 for the WLTP-Brake cycle of the emissions measurement section (soaking sections not included).

-(f) If the average or the instantaneous cooling air temperature falls out of the limits specified in this paragraph, the test is invalid.
+(f) If the average or the instantaneous cooling air temperature falls out of the limits specified in this paragraph, the test shall be invalid.

 7.2.1.2.
 Cooling Air Humidity